Identity And Access Management Iam Jobs in USA with Visa Sponsorship

 Can I get sponsored on an O-1 visa for an IAM role instead of H-1B?

 The O-1A is possible but harder to support for most IAM professionals.
 It requires demonstrating extraordinary ability through evidence like published research, speaking at major industry conferences, awards, or leading IAM implementations of exceptional scope.
 Senior IAM architects or those who have contributed to open standards bodies like IETF or OASIS have a stronger case.
-For most mid-level IAM engineers, the H-1B or TN (for Canadians and Mexicans) is a more realistic path.
+For most mid-level IAM engineers, the H-1B or TN visa (for Canadians and Mexicans) is a more realistic path.

 How should I evaluate whether a job posting is genuinely open to visa sponsorship?